oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/8-analyze-data.md

 preference based on age groups and marital status and whether these preferences are different across high-value and low-value customers.

-1. Navigate to the Database Actions page and launch the **DATA ANALYSIS** tool.
+1. Navigate to the Database Actions page and launch the **Data Analysis** tool.

     ![screenshot of data analysis card](images/image58_analysis_card.png)